SeqWare/seqware/seqware-vagrant/README.md

 ## Configuration

-Use the perl script "launch_instance.pl", this will prevent you from having to manually collect files for provisioning to the new host.
+Use the perl script "vagrant_launch.pl", this will prevent you from having to manually collect files for provisioning to the new host.

 You should edit the templates/Vagrantfile to reflect settings that are not